craftcms/awesome/README.md

 </div>

 # Awesome Craft CMS [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-A collection of awesome [Craft CMS](https://craftcms.com) plugins, articles, resources and shiny things.
+> Carefully curated list of awesome Craft CMS plugins, articles, resources and shiny things.

+[Craft CMS](https://craftcms.com) is a focused content management system for developers, designers, and web professionals that blends flexibility, power, and ease of use for clients.
+Built to be as exceptionably scalable and as flexible as possible, without compromising on the ease of use for content authors.

 ### Contributing
 Please take a quick look at the [contribution guidelines](CONTRIBUTING.md) first.
 If you see a plugin, article, or resource here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Also, ideas for more categories, and suggestions on where various plugins should be placed [are needed](https://github.com/chasegiunta/awesome-craft/issues/2)!
 Thank you to all contributors; you rock!